cdktf/cdktf-provider-ionoscloud/docs/dataIonoscloudGroup.java.md

 ---

+##### `fetchUsersData`<sup>Optional</sup> <a name="fetchUsersData" id="@cdktf/provider-ionoscloud.dataIonoscloudGroup.DataIonoscloudGroup.Initializer.parameter.fetchUsersData"></a>

+- *Type:* java.lang.Boolean|com.hashicorp.cdktf.IResolvable

+When set to true, information about users will be stored in state.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.7.17/docs/data-sources/group#get_users_data DataIonoscloudGroup#get_users_data}

+---

 ##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-ionoscloud.dataIonoscloudGroup.DataIonoscloudGroup.Initializer.parameter.id"></a>

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.7.16/docs/data-sources/group#id DataIonoscloudGroup#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.7.17/docs/data-sources/group#id DataIonoscloudGroup#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.